EthanPerello/npc-forge/docs/contributing.md

 • Node.js v18 or newer
 • npm v7 or newer
 • Git
-• An OpenAI API key for testing
+• An OpenAI API key for local development testing
 • A GitHub account

 ### Setting Up the Development Environment